stve/stve.github.io/_posts/2010-12-22-using-ruby-to-post-to-a-facebook-pages-wall.md

 ---
 layout: post
 title: Using Ruby to post to a Facebook Page's wall
+excerpt: Posting to a Facebook wall on behalf of a Page is easy, except when it isn't.
 ---

 I was recently tasked with what seemed like a fairly simple request: Post to a Facebook Page via the Facebook API.
 This proved to be no small feat.
 I've decided to document my steps here to serve as a help to others, and a reminder to myself should I ever need to revisit this in the future.